 If you frequently paint your home like I do, it can sometimes difficult to keep all your colors (and paint cans) organized!
 I recently created this free download that I think you will all love!

 Here’s how I use each of the pages:

-- Page 1 – I print on cardstock to complete and keep handy around our home or near where we store our paint.
+- Page 1 – I print on white cardstock to complete and keep handy around our home or near where we store our paint.

 - Page 2 – I print on these labels and add them to the paint cans for easy identification.

 - Page 3 – I shrink to fit on an index card to keep in my purse, or print as is and fold up to carry with me at all times.
 I simply add a drop of paint and the room name.

 Simply complete the form below and I’ll email the PDF files over to you to start using today!